• Skip to content

 What's included

 While PCs and 4–6-hour loan Chromebooks are available at both universities, to enable you to make the most of the learning opportunities at BSMS we strongly recommend that you have a suitable laptop computer.
-Find out more including information about the software available to you free as a BSMS student.
+You’ll be entitled to a range of free software from the University of Brighton, including Microsoft Office.

 You should add the one-off cost of buying a stethoscope (around £50).
 There can also be costs for travel, parking etc when on regional attachments, and travel, accommodation and living expenses for your fifth-year clinical elective.
 However, these costs will vary, depending on where you go, and reimbursement schemes and bursaries are available to support you.